 She has intervened at a.o. the Aarhus School of Architecture; Jutland Art Academy, Aarhus; KHIO, Oslo; Bauhaus University Weimar; Sandberg Institute, Amsterdam; Werkplaats Typografie, Arnhem; UdK Berlin; Studentenwerk Berlin; John Moores University, Liverpool; Umea Art Academy; Muthesius Academy of Art and Design, Kiel (Vertretungsprofessur, Visiting Professor WS 2020/21); and taught regularly exhibition practices (Prof. II) at Bergen Academy of Art and Design until 2022.

 She initiated and conceived several exhibitions and art projects (a.o. “day for night” with Susanne Bürner, 2021; “re. frau anders” with Franziska König-Paratore, 2022; “the reading room” with Ciaràn Walsh, 2010-12).
-She was the artistic director of the project “The Female Wardens of the Ravensbrück Women’s Concentration Camp - Artistic Interventions at the Memorial of Ravensbrück” (with the support from the German Federal Cultural Foundation, 2019-2020), on view since September 2020.
+She was the artistic director of the project “The Female Guards of the Ravensbrück Women’s Concentration Camp - Artistic Interventions at the Memorial of Ravensbrück” (with the support from the German Federal Cultural Foundation, 2019-2020), on view since September 2020.

 Her work is part of the collections of the FRAC Normandie-Rouen; FRAC Lorraine; MATHAF (Arab Museum of Modern Art); Kunstbibliothek Sammlung, SMB Berlin; as well as several privately-owned collections while her artist’ books are in the collections of the MOMA (NYC); MACBA (Barcelona) and Joan Flasch Artists Books Collection (Chicago).